Lost in Space

 Approfondimenti

-In 1962, Irwin Allen produced 5 settimane in pallone (1962), and he called the balloon the Jupi [...]
+In 1962, Irwin Allen produced 5 settimane in pallone (1962), and he called the balloon the Jupiter. [...]
 D

-In the preview screening for the pilot Lost in Space: No Place to Hide (1965), Irwin Allen was [...]
+In the preview screening for the pilot Lost in Space: No Place to Hide (1965), Irwin Allen was horri [...]
 D

-The planet where the Robinsons find themselves stranded in the first season is called Preplanis [...]
+The planet where the Robinsons find themselves stranded in the first season is called Preplanis.
 D

 The space pod didn't show up until the show's third (and final) season.
 D

-Dick Tufeld provided the voice of the robot as well as the opening narration "Last week, as you [...]
+Dick Tufeld provided the voice of the robot as well as the opening narration "Last week, as you may [...]
 D

 This is the only show produced by Irwin Allen to appear on a network other than ABC.
 D

 The first season was shot in black and white.
-The second and third seasons were shot in color. [...]
+The second and third seasons were shot in color.
 D

 "Danger!
 Danger!
 Will Robinson!" became the catch phrase for this show.
 D

 The computer used in the series is the Burroughs B-205.
-This computer, with its flashing light [...]
+This computer, with its flashing light conso [...]
 D

-The robot costume was top-heavy, with a 250 pound upper section and 100 to 125 pound lower sect [...]
+The robot costume was top-heavy, with a 250 pound upper section and 100 to 125 pound lower section. [...]
 D

 Spoofed in Mad Magazine as "Loused Up in Space".
 D

-The pilot episode Lost in Space: No Place to Hide (1965) was budgeted at $400,000 and was large [...]
+The pilot episode Lost in Space: No Place to Hide (1965) was budgeted at $400,000 and was largely fi [...]
 D

-Lost in Space: The Keeper: Part 1 (1966) and Lost in Space: The Keeper: Part 2 (1966) form the [...]
+Lost in Space: The Keeper: Part 1 (1966) and Lost in Space: The Keeper: Part 2 (1966) form the only [...]
 D

-Bill Mumy and Mark Goddard are the only cast members to appear in all 85 filmed episodes of the [...]
+Bill Mumy and Mark Goddard are the only cast members to appear in all 85 filmed episodes of the seri [...]
 D

-The character 'Robot' was ranked #14 in TV Guide's list of the "25 Greatest Sci-Fi Legends" (1 [...]
+The character 'Robot' was ranked #14 in TV Guide's list of the "25 Greatest Sci-Fi Legends" (1 Augus [...]
 D

 To Zorro fans, Guy Williams looks very different here, even though he has the same haircut.
-His [...]
+His char [...]
 D

 The series was based on the "Swiss Family Robinson" book.
 D

 The robot cost $75,000 to produce and weighed in excess of 200 pounds.
-Two of them were made fo [...]
+Two of them were made for the [...]
 D

-The Robinsons' robot was created by Robert Kinoshita, the same man who designed Robby the Robot [...]
+The Robinsons' robot was created by Robert Kinoshita, the same man who designed Robby the Robot for [...]
 D

 Angela Cartwright loved having "Debbie the Bloop" (Judy the Chimpanzee), as her co-star.
 D

-The one eyed giant is first seen in the original unaired pilot Lost in Space: No Place to Hide [...]
+The one eyed giant is first seen in the original unaired pilot Lost in Space: No Place to Hide (1965 [...]
 D

 Dr. Smith's whiny "Oh!
 The pain!
-The pain!" would become the second most popular catchphrase on [...]
+The pain!" would become the second most popular catchphrase on the [...]
 D

 The entire cast has a radical costume change in Lost in Space: Ghost in Space (1966).
 D